 What is a TOE?

 You will be invited into a private treatment room.
-Three people will usually be present to perform the scan: a doctor and two cardiac physiologists.
+Several staff will be present including a consultant cardiologist who will perform the procedure, along with a cardiac physiologist and nurse to help.
 You will be asked to undress to the waist and put on a gown that should be left open to the front.
-You will be asked to lie on a couch on your back.

 Before your TOE